Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Abstract

 \section{Abstract}

-{ We present a technique for vectorial magnetic sensing using a cold-atom cloud trapped in a magnetic quadrupole.
-The center of the trapped cloud is determined by absorption imaging and compared for opposite polarities of the quadrupole.
-In the presence of an external magnetic field, the displacement of the cloud depends on both the field’s direction and magnitude.
-By analyzing this shift under polarity reversal, we infer the two transverse components of a homogeneous external magnetic field relative to the imaging axis, without requiring spectroscopic interrogation.
-Assuming micron-scale position sensitivity and typical magnetic field gradients, the method enables resolution at the milli-Gauss level.
-It is compatible with standard cold-atom setups and offers a practical tool for field compensation in magnetically sensitive experimental stages.
-As such, it establishes a bridge between traditional macroscopic magnetic field probes and atomic-physics-based precision sensors. }
+{We present a differential technique for vector magnetic sensing based on a cold-atom cloud in a magnetic quadrupole trap.
+An external homogeneous magnetic field displaces the trap center in a direction and magnitude proportional to the field.
+By reversing the quadrupole polarity between experimental shots and comparing the resulting cloud positions, we extract a differential displacement signal that is free from common-mode effects such as gravity and weak magnetic-field inhomogeneities.
+The signal is directionally proportional to the external field and requires only absorption imaging, without spectroscopic interrogation.
+Assuming micron-scale position resolution, the technique enables field resolution at the milli-Gauss level.
+It offers a practical tool for field compensation in magnetically sensitive experimental stages, bridging operational regimes from Earth-level fields to atomic magnetometry.
+A straightforward extension to full three-dimensional sensing is possible with only a minimal addition to standard cold-atom infrastructure.}

 \keywords{cold atoms, quantum sensing, magnetic trapping, magnetic sensing, differential metrology}